SSSD/sssd-test-framework/docs/running-tests.rst

 .. note::

     It is not required to have the Active Directory machine running in order to run the tests.
-If you run the tests with ``--mh-lazy-ssh`` (as shown in the example below) and the AD host is not running, pytest will simply skip the tests that requires Active Directory.
+If you run the tests with ``--mh-lazy-ssh -k "not ad"`` and the AD host is not running, pytest will simply skip the tests that require Active Directory.

 Multihost configuration
 =======================